suryashch/LOD-control-with-threeJS/reports/3d-model-LOD.md

 ![Performance Results West End of Piperack](img/performance-results-westend-of-piperack.png)

-The complex geometry of the wellhead in the background is rendered in `low-res` in the dynamic model, significantly reducing the number of `triangles` being tracked by the GPU.
+In this shot, the complex geometry of the wellhead in the background is rendered in `low-res` in the dynamic model, significantly reducing the number of `triangles` being tracked by the GPU (~4x improvement).

 ![Performance Results of Main Piperack](img/performance-results-main-piperack.png)

 The main Piperack of the scene is loaded dynamically- far away objects in `low-res` while near objects in `hi-res`.
-This will be on average, the compression capabilities that can be achieved in everyday use.
+This will be on average, the compression capabilities that can be achieved in everyday use, at roughly 3x improvement.

 The full explanation and in-depth analysis of results can be found in this repo [^8].